 Let's start with the bar.
 Though still fairly small, it's decorated nicely.

 There is plenty of free wine, sparkling wine, and beer available.
 But the star is the cocktail menu.
 When we were at the lounge, two bartenders were working furiously to prepare many of these items for travelers (and fending off rude lounge guests arguing about the rules … sigh…) and they were stellar.

-During a visit in 2019, we ordered a Blue Door, which was every bit as delicious as it sounded – including that hint of star anise.
+During a visit way back 2019, we ordered a Blue Door, which was every bit as delicious as it sounded – including that hint of star anise.
 And once again, all of these cocktails are free.